WELCOME TO MES KEMPTON PARK

 GROW (GOD RESTORES OUR WORLD)This programme provides access to job and life rehabilitation programmes for the homeless and vulnerable community of Kempton Park, leading to an increased occupational intelligence that results in earning a living and restored dignity.
 Daily workshops and enrichment programmes are hosted, together with the provision of cash in hand opportunities.In the end the programme changes unemployed and desperate individuals into employable individuals that can be placed into suitable jobs, so that they can reintegrate back into society.
 Partnerships are in place with organisations in the city and occasionally the clients from MES get job opportunities from these businesses.

-AFTER SCHOOL PROGRAMMECurrently there are not many opportunities for after school care in the inner city and this poses a real threat to the safety and development of children/the youth growing up in the inner city environment.
+AFTER SCHOOL PROGRAMMECurrently there are not many opportunities for after school care in the inner city and this poses a real threat to the safety and development of children growing up in the inner city environment.
 Child neglect is a big problem in the inner city, as many parents are not home in the afternoons and leave their children unattended.
 Due to unemployment, many parents are also not able to pay for after school care.
 The MES Kempton Park after school centre creates a place of safety for these children, where they can be assisted with homework, exam preparations and other basic needs.
-The facility can accommodate 20 children per day and a meal is also served to each child that attends.
+The facility can accommodate 25 children per day and a healthy meal is also served to each child that attends.

 PROFESSIONAL HEALTH AND SOCIAL WORK SERVICES